 The London Road Safety Council runs an award scheme to highlight and reward innovation and good practice in road safety education in London.
 Introduced in 2003 as the Laurie Bunn Award, in memory of a past Chairman, the Trustees have now renamed it the London Road Safety Award.
-Nominations are now invited for the 2017 presentation which will be made on 21 July at our 100th Annual General Meeting.

 Recipients of the London Road Safety Award (previously Laurie Bunn Award)

 The London Borough of Hounslow received the 2019 London Road Safety Award for its success in raising the profile of adult cycle training in the borough, and significantly increasing the number of people participating in adult cycle training.